sernst/cauldron/README.rst

 - **Straight to Production**: Cauldron projects can be run in non-interactive mode as well as run from inside other python applications, which makes it easy to *productionize* and deploy an analysis when it's ready.
-- **Cleaner Version Control**: Common version control actions like diff-ing and merging are obstructed when the code is embedded in notebook files.
+- **Clean Version Control**: Common version control actions like diff-ing and merging are obstructed when the code is embedded in notebook files.
 In Cauldron, where code is stored in independent code files, you can take full advantage of version control functionality.
-- **Easier Code Review**: Embedded notebook code also makes reviews cumbersome to say the least.
+- **Code Review Friendly**: Embedded notebook code also makes reviews cumbersome to say the least.
 Cauldron's independent code files provide all of the flexibility available to traditional code review.

 With Cauldron you write code in your choice of interactive development environment (IDE) or text editor, and run it using the Cauldron shell like a